 What you'll love about the recipe

 Dates.
-I used a block of cooking dates to make these healthy truffles.
+I used a block of cooking dates to make these healthy sugar free truffles.
 These are ready stoned and chopped, and they are a much cheaper way to buy dates.
 However, you can use whichever type of dates you prefer and remove the pits (stones) yourself.

 Unsweetened cocoa powder provides a dense dark chocolate flavour.
 Cocoa powder is a healthy ingredient, high in antioxidants and also a good source of fibre.